rszeto/click-here-cnn/README.md

 ### Training progress server

 This project includes a web server that you can use to track your experiments.
-TODO
+To run this module, you need the Python package [Bottle](http://bottlepy.org/docs/dev/index.html), which can be obtained with the following command:

+	pip install bottle

+To run the server, use the following commands:

+	cd train/progress_web_server
+	python server.py &

+Note that this only fetches existing files; it does not regenerate plots or evaluations automatically.
+To automatically regenerate plots, run the following command from the project root directory:

+	for file in `ls experiments`; do exp_num=`echo ${file:0:6} | sed -e 's/^0*//g'`; python "train/plot_training_progress.py" $exp_num; done

 ### Evaluating a trained model